How to Use Twitter as a Wire Jewelry Artist

 Start posting updates to your status.

-Twitter asks the simple question, "What are you doing?"
-How you answer this is key to your success on the platform.
+Twitter asks, "What are you doing?"
+Your answer is key to success on the platform.

 Every status update should align with your identified purpose.

-Twitter is ideal for quick shout-outs while on vacation, special announcements about new products or sales, and sharing links to useful information you discover.
+Twitter works well for quick shout-outs on vacation, special announcements about new products or sales, and sharing useful links.

-The more valuable your tweets, the more valuable your Twitter presence will be perceived.
+The more valuable your tweets, the more valuable your presence.

 Actively engage with others on Twitter.
 You're following people for a reason, so take the time to respond to their tweets.